 This growth comes with its own particular set of challenges, though.
 As we adopt progressively safer vehicles, regulated roads, and more fool-proof methods of avoiding catastrophe, insurance premiums are set to go down universally.
 Providers will be left to rely on retaining the volume of their clientele for profit more than in the past.

 The good news is that this is another area where innovation is taking place.
-While lower risk drives down premiums, the business world at large is also increasing the emphasis on customer retention, locking in on their biggest missing puzzle piece: customer-facing communications.
+While lower risk drives down premiums, the business world at large is also increasing the emphasis on customer retention, locking in on their biggest missing puzzle piece: Customer Communications Management (CCM).